 A common concern for patients is whether it’s safe to get sun exposure once the hair removal procedure has been completed.
 If you’re getting laser hair removal done on your face, then you won’t be able to put makeup or sunscreen on that area for the next few weeks.
 It’s especially important not to tan or do anything that would expose your skin to ultraviolet light for at least 4-8 weeks after treatment.

 This is because the damaged tissue needs time to heal properly before being exposed again.
 Otherwise, it could cause blistering and scarring.
 UV light can also react with the metallic elements in certain lasers used during this procedure.
-However, it will make them less effective and potentially causing even more damage.
+However, it will make them less effective and potentially cause even more damage.

 5. It can take a while for the results to be permanent.

 Laser hair removal takes up so much time and requires maintenance treatments after the initial elimination.
 Because it doesn’t kill all of your hair follicles right away.
 Some of them might remain dormant until they sprout new hairs later on in life.
 It means you’ll need more treatments if you want to maintain the results.
-Although the technology has greatly improved since this treatment introduced decades ago.
+Although the technology has greatly improved since this treatment was introduced decades ago.
 It’s not a matter of simply showing up for one session and walking out with permanently hairless skin.

 This is by no means a comprehensive list of 5 essential laser hair removal tips.
 However, if you remember these simple guidelines when planning your next treatment or investment in an at-home device, you will be on the right track to achieving long-lasting results with minimal effort.
 But don’t just take our word for it!